mariamheikal/Delirium-and-AI-Research/README.md

 9. DIAGNOSIS ICD
 10. D ICD DIAGNOSES

-To replicate this dataset, repeat the steps outlined in the aforementioned notebook.
+To **replicate** this dataset, repeat the steps outlined in the aforementioned notebook.
-To extract more clinical features, we recommend following the text similarity technique outlined in the manuscript in order to add additional features and reduce the percentage of missing values within the features.
+To **extract more clinical features**, we recommend following the text similarity technique outlined in the manuscript in order to add additional features and reduce the percentage of missing values within the features.
-To generate a dataset for a different disease or disorder, replace the delirium ICD-9 codes in the notebook with the corresponding ICD-9 codes.
+To **derive** a dataset for a **different disease** or **disorder**, replace the delirium ICD-9 codes in the notebook with the corresponding ICD-9 codes.

+### References

+[1] Alistair EW Johnson, Tom J Pollard, Lu Shen, Li-wei H Lehman, Mengling Feng, Mohammad Ghassemi, Benjamin Moody, Peter Szolovits, Leo Anthony Celi, and Roger G Mark.
+Mimic-iii, a freely accessible critical care database.
+Scientific data, 3(1):1–9, 2016.
+[2] Ary L Goldberger, Luis AN Amaral, Leon Glass, Jeffrey M Hausdorff, Plamen Ch Ivanov, Roger G Mark, Joseph E Mietus, George B Moody, Chung-Kang Peng, and H Eugene Stanley.
+Physiobank, physiotoolkit, and physionet: components of a new research resource for complex physiologic signals. circulation, 101(23):e215–e220, 2000.